copperwater/xNetHack/doc/xnh-changelog-8.0.md

   level-wide values.
 - Add a function find_boss() that returns the boss of the current level and whether it's their lair level or merely in their domain.
+- The corrmaze level flag and its associated behavior are removed.